 Why URL Length Matters?

-Additionally, very long URLs are less readable and shareable for users.
-It becomes difficult to distinguish one long URL from another when copied or typed out.
-This negatively impacts the usability and user experience of a website.
+Really long URLs are not just a hassle for browsers.
+They can be confusing for visitors, too.
+A lengthy link is harder to read, share.
+It becomes difficult to distinguish from another when copied or typed out.
+This can negatively impact the usability and general user experience of your website.

 Tips for Optimizing URL Length